Analysis | 4 takeaways from the first day of Amy Coney Barrett’s Supreme Court confirmation hearing

 “There’s nothing unconstitutional about this process,” said Senate Judiciary Chairman Lindsey O. Graham (R-S.C.), who four years ago told people to “use my words against me” about opposing election-year nominations.
 “This is a vacancy that’s occurred, the tragic loss of a great woman.
 And we’re going to fill that vacancy with another great woman.
 The bottom line here is that the Senate is doing its duty constitutionally.”
 Now, he’s in a surprisingly challenging reelection campaign against a Democrat who has raised jaw-dropping amounts of money to unseat him.

-2. Democrats only want to talk about the health care implications of this nomination
+2. Democrats want to talk about only the health-care implications of this nomination

 Democrats can’t stop a Republican majority on this committee and in the Senate from pushing through Barrett’s nomination.
 It appears Republicans have enough votes on both to do this over complete Democratic opposition.
 Democrats also can’t stop a conservative court’s consideration in November of whether the Affordable Care Act should stand, with or without Barrett on it.